 How did this start?

 Hello, and thank you for stopping by!
-My Name is Andrea and I am the owner of My Pet Alpaca; we are located in Vienna Virginia.
-Our 2 yearling alpacas Pisco and Chewpacca are our house pets, and we never thought we could ever do something like this, until the quarantine started!
+My Name is Andrea and I am the owner of My Pet Alpaca; we are located in Lorton Virginia.
+Our alpacas Pisco, Chewpacca, Valentino, Cinder, Gandalf, Teddy and Truffle are our house pets, and we never thought we could ever do something like this, until the quarantine started!
 Thankfully, we were doing fine staying at home, until we saw how much quarantine had affected the kids.
 We got inspired when we saw all the parades that the teachers, police officers, and firefighters were doing, and we immediately wanted to join with the alpacas, but unfortunately we can’t walk them for miles at the time, so we thought about driving them instead.
 And that’s is how this idea started!

 I am guessing you might still have some questions (I know I would!), so we made a section of Q&A for you guys.